UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

   - `axisLockSkew` controls caret axis locking.
 Defaults to 0.5, valid/reasonable values are 0-100, centered around 1.
   - `axisLockFirstTickSkew` - same meaning as `axisLockSkew`, but controls how axis locking applies on first tick.
 Nonzero value means that firt tick will require a "push" before cursor starts moving.
 Or will require less "force" if the value is greater than 1.
-  - `cursorAxisLock BOOLEAN` - turns axis locking on for cursor mode.
+  - `cursorAxisLock BOOL` - turns axis locking on for cursor mode.
 Not recommended, but possible.
-  - `scrollAxisLock BOOLEAN` - turns axis locking on for scroll mode.
+  - `scrollAxisLock BOOL` - turns axis locking on for scroll mode.
 Default for keycluster trackball.
-  - `caretAxisLock BOOLEAN` - turns axis locking on for all discrete modes.
+  - `caretAxisLock BOOL` - turns axis locking on for all discrete modes.

 - Remapping keys:
   - `set navigationModeAction.{caret|media}.{DIRECTION|none} ACTION` can be used to customize caret or media mode behaviour by binding directions to macros.
 This action is global and reversible only by powercycling.